nmsr1196/Multi_Pass/README.md

 THIS PROJECT USES CIRCUITPYTHON

 The code file 'MultiPass_SR.py' has to be changed to 'code.py' for the QT Py 2040.
-If you use the QT Py SAMD with Flash chip (https://www.adafruit.com/product/4763) you may have memory errors with the ssd1306.
-If you don't use the ssd1306 you can use the QT Py SAMD.
+If you use the QT Py SAMD you may have memory errors using the ssd1306.
+If you decide to use the QT Py SAMD you will need Flash chip (https://www.adafruit.com/product/4763) to provide enough space for the libraries.
+If you don't use the ssd1306 you can use the QT Py SAMD you should not need the Flash chip if you only want the leds without the ssd1306.

 WIRING: